Helping to renew

-This will allow you a Medicare rebate of $126.50 per 50-minute session with a Clinical Psychologist for up to 10 sessions per calendar year, which will reduce your out-of-pocket expense.
+This will allow you a Medicare rebate for up to 20 sessions per calendar year, which will reduce your out-of-pocket expense.
 To be able to claim the Medicare rebate for your session you will need to bring a copy of your Mental Health Care Plan to your first appointment with your psychologist.

 Can I claim private health insurance?

 If you have private health insurance that includes psychological counselling as extras cover you may be able to claim for your Psychology sessions.
 It is recommended that you contact your individual insurance provider for further information about your individual coverage.